doc4d/docs/docs/Desktop/sessions.md

 A **desktop session** is a user-related execution context on 4D Server or 4D single-user that does not result from any web or REST access.

-Just like a [**web user session**](../WebServer/sessions.md), the code executed in a desktop session has access to a [`Session`](../API/SessionClass.md) object which provides functions and properties to store and share values between user processes such as the [`session.storage`](../API/SessionClass.md#storage) object.
+Just like in a [**web user session**](../WebServer/sessions.md), the code executed in a desktop session has access to a [`Session`](../API/SessionClass.md) object which provides functions and properties allowing you to store session values and to share them between user processes, for example using the [`session.storage`](../API/SessionClass.md#storage) object.

-However, unlike code executed in web user session, desktop session code is not controlled by [roles and privileges](../ORDA/privileges.md).
+However, unlike the code executed in web user sessions, the code executed in desktop sessions is not controlled by [roles and privileges](../ORDA/privileges.md).
 It can access any parts of the 4D application, including ORDA and data model classes.
 On 4D Server, [users and groups feature](../Users/handling_users_groups.md) can manage user accesses.

-You can nevertheless **share** a desktop session with a web session so that a desktop user can access your 4D application through a web interface, using for example Qodly pages and Web areas.
+You can nevertheless [**share** a desktop session with a web session](#sharing-a-desktop-session-for-web-accesses) so that a desktop user can access your 4D application through a web interface, using for example Qodly pages and Web areas.

 ## Session types